 Differential equation with constant coefficients and degree of higher order derivative equal to one is called Linear differential equation.
 We can solve the linear differential equation with constant coefficient by breaking its solution into two parts.
-First part is called complementary function and second part is called particular function.
+First part is called the complementary function and the second part is called the particular function.
+Before learning the higher order differential equation, please learn the first order linear differential equation first because it will make you easier to learn the next concepts.

 Complementary Function (C.F) of Linear Differential Equation